Cover of The PARA Method: Simplify, Organize, and Master Your Digital Life

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The PARA Method: Simplify, Organize, and Master Your Digital Life:
+The most popular highlights from The PARA Method: Simplify, Organize, and Master Your Digital Life, saved by readers on Screvi.

 There was a time when I insisted on reading every book I picked up from beginning to end, without exception.
 I slogged through countless boring, irrelevant books before eventually realizing that this attitude is completely counterproductive.
 You don’t get a prize for starting a book or finishing one.
 Books are not trophies to collect or evidence you’ve learned anything.